TechAlhan826/MovieMania/README.md

 # **MovieMania – Your Perfect Destiny for Exploring Movies**

 Welcome to **MovieMania**, a dynamic movie exploration platform where users can browse, review, and engage with movies effortlessly.
-This repository contains the **backend API** for MovieMania, built using **TypeScript, Express, Prisma, and MongoDB**.
+This repository contains the **backend API** for MovieMania, built using **TypeScript, Express, Prisma, Zod, and MongoDB**.

 The **frontend** for this app is currently under development.